yunfengmeng/lua-resty-snowflake/README.md

 # Name

-lua-resty-snowflack - lua Twitter-Snowflake implement for the ngx_lua
+lua-resty-snowflake - lua Twitter-Snowflake implement for the ngx_lua
 # Status

 This library is considered production ready.